 Our fence bit the dust.
 Yep!
-The wind kicks up pretty good here and one line of fence became a wavy mess held up by crutches and sticks.
-Ha!
-Quite the scene I’m sure!
-One section fell off completely which left our fluff ball, TeddiBear, access to the big big world or at least the neighborhood!
+The wind kicks up pretty good here and one line of fence became a wavy mess, held up by crutches and sticks.
+It’s quite the scene, I’m sure!
+One section fell off completely which left our fluff ball, TeddiBear, access to the big big world or, at least, the neighborhood!
 We quickly put a dog gate over that area until we got a few bids and permission from the HOA to replace the fence.

 Thankfully, the HOA got back to us in a timely manner with their vague approval.
 An approval that would cover them if a neighbor complained.

 With bids in front of us, we contemplated the pros and cons of each one with a Construction Bid Comparison Chart.